Karaikal Port: Timeline

+As MARG Infrastructures defaulted on the repayment of loans obtained by a consortium of banks headed by Indian Bank, the port left from the hands of the company and the pledged shares of the managing directors were transferred to the lead bank.
+In addition to the consortium of banks having a controlling stock in KPPL, its promoter, Marg Ltd., owned 45% of the share control of the port administrator.

 In 2015, Edelweiss Asset Reconstruction Company took over 97% of the port’s ₹1,800 crore bank debt, turned around operations, brought in management changes and started setting up an LNG terminal.
 Edelweiss also converted part of its debt exposure to equity and now holds 11% stake in the company.

-May 2021.Adani Ports and Special Economic Zone Ltd (APSEZ) is looking to buy Karaikal port in Puducherry at a valuation of ₹1,500-2,000 crore but multiple sources said that the deal is “not easy” to consummate given the ownership structure and the debt.
+In May 2021, Adani Ports and Special Economic Zone Limited is looking to buy Karaikal port in Puducherry at a valuation of ₹1,500-2,000 crore but multiple sources said that the deal is “not easy” to consummate given the ownership structure and the debt.
+In April 2023, APSEZ acquired the port.

-Marg Ltd, the promoter of the port, holds 45 per cent stake in Karaikal Port Private Ltd (KPPL).

-The other controlling stock is held by the consortium of banks led by Indian Bank.

 Current status

 So far the port has handled cargoes such as Coal, Pet coke, Raw sugar, Fertilizer, Cement, Project Cargo and construction materials.
 Containers and liquid cargo are soon to follow.
 On completion, the port will be capable of handling all types of cargo.
 Karaikal Port is also a hub for oil exploration activities and OSV/PSVs belonging to companies such a Hindustan Oil Exploration Company (HOEC)and Reliance Petroleum regularly call at the port.